Tunnel to Towers to pay off mortgage for family of police detective killed in Jersey City attack

 Tunnel to Towers to pay off mortgage for family of Jersey City police detective killed in attack

-The Stephen Siller Tunnel to Towers Foundation said Friday it would pay off the mortgage of an officer slain in the Jersey City attack this week.
+The Stephen Siller Tunnel to Towers Foundation said Friday it would pay off the mortgage for the family of a police detective slain in the Jersey City attack this week.

-Jersey City Police Detective Joseph Seals left behind a wife and five children after being gunned down in a cemetery during a shootout Tuesday between police and two suspects that stretched over several hours.
+Jersey City Police Detective Joseph Seals is survived by a wife and five children.
+He was gunned down in a cemetery during a shootout Tuesday between police and two suspects that stretched over several hours.

-Seals, 40, was among six people who were killed, including three bystanders and two suspects.

-After shooting Seals, the suspects gunned down three more people at a Jewish market.
+After shooting Seals, 40, the suspects gunned down three more people at a Jewish market before they were killed in a shootout.

 JERSEY CITY DETECTIVE KILLED IN SHOOTINGS IS REMEMBERED FOR HELPING GET MANY GUNS OFF THE STREETS